How to Pressure Can Pinto Beans

 • Soak beans.
 The night before, soak the beans in cool water.

 • Cook beans.
 Add enough water to the pot so the beans are covered with water plus 2 inches.
 Place over medium heat and allow the beans to come to a boil.
-Cover and reduce the heat to low and allow to simmer for 30 minutes.
+Cover and reduce the heat to low and simmer for 30 minutes.

 • Prep canner.
 Prepare your pressure canner by adding the rack and 3 inches of water to the pot (or follow your manufacturer's recommendations).
-Add 2 tbsp of white vinegar (this prevents mineral deposits from collecting on the jars).
+Add 2 tablespoons of white vinegar (this prevents mineral deposits from collecting on the jars).
 Place over medium heat and allow it to come to a gentle boil.

 • Drain beans.
 Once the beans have simmered for 30 minutes, drain them and set aside.

 • Prep hot water.
 Bring a pot of water to a boil.
-(This will be for filling jars later)
+(This will be for filling the jars later)

 • Place lids on top.
 Place the lids and rings onto the jars.

 • Process in pressure canner.
 Using a jar lifter, place the jars into the pressure canner making sure there’s enough space between jars.
-Place the lid on the canner, confirming a proper seal.
+Place the lid on the canner, making sure it's sealed.
 Cook on high heat until a steady stream of steam is being released.
-Allow the steam to vent for 10 minutes.
-Set your gauge to 10 and allow the canner to come to 11 lbs of pressure.
-Once it hits 11 lbs of pressure, set the timer for 75 minutes for pint-sized jars or 90 minutes for quart-sized jars, and adjust for altitude.
-Continue to monitor the pressure so it doesn’t go below 11 lbs of pressure Turn off the heat and allow the pressure gauge to hit zero before releasing the steam.
+Let the steam vent for 10 minutes.
+Set your gauge to 10 pounds for a weighted gauge (or 11 pounds for dial) and let the canner come to pressure.
+Adjust for altitude if you live above sea level.
+Once it hits the pressure, set the timer for 75 minutes for pint-sized jars or 90 minutes for quart-sized jars.
+Continue to monitor the pressure so it doesn’t go below.
+If it does, bring it back up to pressure and restart the timer.

 • Release pressure.
 When the time is up, turn off the heat and allow the pressure gauge to hit zero before releasing the steam.
-Release the steam and carefully remove the lid, tilting the lid away from you so the steam doesn’t hit your face.
+Release the steam and carefully remove the lid, tilting the lid AWAY from you so the steam doesn’t hit your face.

 • Rest jars before removing.
 Allow the jars to sit for 10-15 minutes before removing them from the canner.